Eradication of suffering: Alternative views

+Psychological and sociocultural perspectives

+Modern psychology recognizes that suffering, while often undesirable, can play a constructive role in human development, resilience, and meaning-making.
+Existential psychologists such as Viktor Frankl have argued that suffering can be a source of personal growth, purpose, and transcendence, particularly when it is unavoidable.
+In his work Man's Search for Meaning, Frankl suggests that “suffering ceases to be suffering at the moment it finds a meaning.”
+This perspective challenges purely hedonistic or utilitarian models that prioritize the elimination of discomfort over its contextual significance.

+From a sociocultural standpoint, suffering is also embedded in collective narratives and traditions.
+Religious and spiritual traditions—including Buddhism, Christianity, and Stoicism—have historically placed suffering at the center of ethical and metaphysical inquiry.
+For example, the Buddhist concept of dukkha (suffering) is not something to be eliminated through technology alone but transcended through insight and mental discipline.
+Critics of technological interventions suggest that an exclusive focus on biological solutions may overlook these cultural and existential dimensions, potentially impoverishing the human experience.

 Animal welfare

+Reducing animal suffering through biotechnology

 In 2009, Adam Shriver suggested replacing animals in factory farming with genetically engineered animals with a reduced or absent capacity to suffer and feel pain.
 Shriver and McConnachie argued that people who wish to improve animal welfare should support gene editing in addition to plant-based diets and cultured meat.

 Katrien Devolder and Matthias Eggel proposed gene editing research animals to remove pain and suffering.
 This would be an intermediate step towards eventually stopping all experimentation on animals and adopting alternatives.

+Wild-animal suffering

 Concerning wild-animal suffering, CRISPR-based gene drives have been suggested as a cost-effective way of spreading benign alleles in sexually reproducing species.
 To limit gene drives spreading indefinitely (for test programmes, for example), the Sculpting Evolution group at the MIT Media Lab developed a self-exhausting form of CRISPR-based gene drive called a "daisy-chain drive."
 For potential adverse effects of a gene drive, "[s]everal genetic mechanisms for limiting or eliminating gene drives have been proposed and/or developed, including synthetic resistance, reversal drives, and immunizing reversal drives."

+Feasibility

+According to David Pearce, eradicating suffering is technically feasible by addressing its biological basis, as external changes cannot overcome the genetically constrained hedonic treadmill.
+Potential solutions include wireheading (direct brain stimulation for uniform bliss), which undermines motivation and evolutionary fitness; designer drugs, offering sustainable well-being without side effects, though impractical for lifelong reliance; and genetic engineering, the most promising approach.
+Genetic recalibration through hyperthymia-promoting genes could raise hedonic set-points, fostering adaptive well-being, creativity, and productivity while maintaining responsiveness to stimuli.
+While scientifically achievable, this transformation requires careful ethical and societal considerations to navigate its profound implications.